music-hits/.github/profile/README.md

 - [API Readme](https://github.com/music-hits/music-hits-api/blob/main/README.md) - backend architecture, environment setup, migrations, and testing
 - [Frontend Readme](https://github.com/music-hits/music-hits-frontend/blob/main/README.md) - frontend architecture, project sketches, environment setup, and e2e testing

+## Features

+The application allows users to:

+- View Top 10 Artists – see the most popular artists in the dataset.
+- View Top 10 Tracks – see the most popular tracks in the dataset.
+- List All Artists – browse all available artists.
+- Search for Artists – search by artist name with partial matches.
+- View Artist Details – click on an artist to see their detailed information.

+All requests include a simple user tracking header `Authorization: user=123`.
+This can be easily upgraded to a more secure authentication method like JWT or OAuth2.

 ## Author